 I measured the prototype board and it was off by a mile and a half - as I expected - with RF, theory and reality never meet in public.
 So I trimmed it Ye Olde Fashioned Way with calipers, a steel ruler and scalpel, until it was spot on.

 The VSWR is now a perfect 1.0 at 1090 MHz, and the 3 dB (half power) bandwidth (VSWR = 6) is about 30 MHz.
-A patch is very narrow band as you can see on the graph, so you may not need to use a bandpass filter with it - which could save you some money and complexity.
+A patch is very narrow band as you can see on the graph, so you may not need to use a bandpass filter with it - which could save you some money and complexity for an ADS-B receiving station.
 This is one of the reasons I opted for this design.

 The impedance is almost perfect at 49.7 Ohm.